ColinBohn/UdacityProjects/README.md

 4. Tournament DB - A SQL database and Python interface for a tournament
 5. Catalog App - A SQL-backed web app for listing items within categories
 6. Neighborhood Map - A JavaScript web app that maps points of interest
+7. Linux Configuration - Summary of an Ubuntu VM configuration